 One of the key features of Canada's newest free trade agreements is how they facilitate international shipping for small businesses as well as small packages (i.e. E-Commerce).

-• For imports to Canada valued under CA $3,300, the origin declaration process is simplified (see below).
+• For imports to Canada with a value under CA $3,300, the origin declaration process is simplifer (see below).

-• For exports, a separate certificate of origin is most often replaced by a simpler declaration of origin that can be included on shipping documents (most commonly on the customs invoice).
+• A separate certificate of origin is often not necessary.
+A simpler declaration of origin that can be on shipping document (most commonly the customs invoice).
 Contact Jet's team for shipping online orders duty free direct to Europe, UK, Japan and other major economies.

 Disclaimer: The information in Jet Worldwide online content, including this post, is for general information only.